Madame Zodiac: World's Finest Comics

-In issue #285, Batman begins to experience strange blackouts, and Superman experiences a prophetic dream in which he witnesses Batman lying on an altar beneath the Zodiac Idol of Doctor Zodiac.
-Superman briefs Batman on his vision, but when he uses his X-ray vision to check on Doctor Zodiac he notices that the criminal is still in prison.
-The issue reintroduces Madame Zodiac and reveals her first name to be Marissa, while also reintroducing Doctor Zodiac (Theodore Carrigan).
+Batman begins to experience strange blackouts, and Superman experiences a prophetic dream in which he witnesses Batman lying on an altar beneath the Zodiac Idol of Doctor Zodiac.
+Superman briefs Batman on his vision, but when he uses his X-ray vision to check on Doctor Zodiac, he realizes that the criminal is still in prison.
 Madame Zodiac reveals to Doctor Zodiac that she has begun testing Batman, and that she believes that Bruce Wayne is Batman.
-Superman and Batman consult with Zatanna and give her a couple of Doctor Zodiac's mystical Zodiac Coins hoping that she can use them to track down the Zodiac Idol.
+Superman and Batman consult with Zatanna and give her several of Doctor Zodiac's mystical Zodiac Coins, hoping that she can use them to track down the Zodiac Idol.
 Zatanna loses control the moment she touches the coins, and mentions a "dark cloud" before eventually lapsing into a coma.

-In issue #286, Wonder Woman takes Zatanna away to Paradise Island for medical treatment, and Madame Zodiac reveals that she freed Doctor Zodiac from prison and left a mystical illusion in his place.
+Wonder Woman takes Zatanna to Paradise Island for medical treatment, and Madame Zodiac reveals that she freed Doctor Zodiac from prison and left an illusion in his place.
 She freed him because she had his Zodiac Idol, but wanted access to the Zodiac Coins that provide its power.
 She uses Doctor Zodiac's mystical connection to the twelve Atlantean coins to steal them from the coin collectors who currently own them.
 Now possessing all twelve coins she is able to activate the Zodiac Idol.
 It is also revealed that Theo (Doctor Zodiac) and Marissa (Madame Zodiac) are now romantically involved.
 Theo discovers that she has used the Zodiac Idol to contact an ancient other-dimensional evil she refers to as her "master".
-Meanwhile, a dark cloud begins appearing all over the United States in various cities including Metropolis and Gotham City.
-Everywhere the cloud appears it inspires hate crimes, including the defilement of a Jewish synagogue, and the near lynching of Lucius Fox.
+Meanwhile, a dark cloud begins appearing in various cities, including Metropolis and Gotham City.
+Everywhere the cloud appears, it inspires hate crimes, including the defilement of a Jewish synagogue and the near-lynching of Lucius Fox.
 Meanwhile, Theo (Doctor Zodiac) is becoming concerned as Madame Zodiac's shadowy master grows in power.
 Elsewhere, Green Arrow (Oliver Queen) confronts a werewolf, and Hawkman (Katar Hol) defeats what appears to be a vampire.
-An unstoppable phalanx of zombies attack a GCPD barricade in Gotham City, but are stopped by Superman.
-At the end of the issue, Madame Zodiac states that her master is now powerful enough to possess his chosen host's body.
+A group of zombies attack a GCPD barricade in Gotham, but are stopped by Superman.
+Madame Zodiac states that her master is now powerful enough to possess a human host.